 LOOSE, CRACKED, OR ROTTING SHINGLES

 If your roof is 20 to 30 years old, you may see signs of aging such as cracking or rotting.
 Sometimes the shingles come loose and fall to the ground.
-A weakened outer layer will expose the underlayment, and continued exposure to wind and sun can wear the layers away, eventually cause a leaking roof.
+A weakened outer layer will expose the underlayment, and continued exposure to wind and sun can wear the layers away, eventually causing a leaky roof.
 If your roof is in such a condition, you need to have it inspected.
 Your roof may only need repairs, which will definitely cost less.
 If properly done, it can extend your roof’s life for a few years.
-This is enough time to prepare for a scheduled roof replacement.
+This is enough time to prepare for the scheduled roof replacement.

 ROOFING NAILS BACKING OUT

-DAMAGED OR DISLODGED FLASHING
+FLASHING THAT IS DAMAGED OR DISLODGED

 Flashing is a piece of metal that protects valleys and any spot where the roof meets a vertical surface, such as walls and dormers.
 If damaged or dislodged by strong winds, this could leave the breaks in the roof exposed, causing a leaking roof.
 Timely repairs can help mitigate leaks caused by flashing issues.